Trump pledges millions in new Florida disaster relief funding

 On a day when the House Judiciary Committee voted to recommend holding Attorney General William Barr in contempt of Congress and the president himself asserted executive privilege over special counsel Robert Mueller's unredacted report, Trump largely — though not entirely — steered clear of spotlighting the recent escalation in his legal faceoffs with Democratic lawmakers.

-Trump was in friendly territory Wednesday night in Bay County, which voted for him by over 70 percentage points in 2016, in a state he narrowly carried by just 1.2 percentage points, or roughly 113,000 votes.
+Trump was in friendly territory Wednesday night in Bay County, where he won 70 percent of the vote in 2016.
+He narrowly carried the state by just 1.2 percentage points, or roughly 113,000 votes.

-Despite Trump’s promises Wednesday night to provide more disaster funding, he has recently taken heat from some Floridians for Washington’s slow response the storm as thousands of people are still displaced from their homes and business remain shuttered heading into the summer tourism boom.
+Despite Trump’s promises Wednesday night to provide more disaster funding, he has recently taken heat from some Floridians for Washington’s slow response to the storm as thousands of people are still displaced from their homes and business remain shuttered heading into the summer tourism season.

-The importance of Florida, which carries the third most electoral college votes behind California and Texas, was not lost on Trump Wednesday night, as he quickly pivoted to his potential 2020 opponents.
+The importance of Florida, which carries the third most electoral-college votes, behind California and Texas, was not lost on Trump on Wednesday night, as he quickly pivoted to his potential 2020 opponents.

 “You got some real beauties,” Trump said of the 2020 Democratic presidential candidates.
 “You’ve got a choice between Sleepy Joe and Crazy Bernie.”

-And he dismissed former Texas Rep. Beto O’Rourke, who earlier this year hosted a counter rally to the president’s El Paso campaign visit.
+And he dismissed former Rep. Beto O’Rourke of Texas, who earlier this year hosted a counter-rally to the president’s El Paso campaign visit.
 “Boy, is he falling like a rock.
-What the hell happened to Beto?” said Trump.
+What the hell happened to Beto?”
+Trump said.

 “Pick somebody, and let’s start this thing,” he added.